JAndrassy/WiFiEspAT/README.md

 ### the UDP differences

 The Arduino UDP API requires to start a listening port to send an UDP message.
 This library doesn't require udp.begin() before udp.beginPacket().
+See the UdpSender.ino example.

 * `beginMulticast` works only with AT2
 * `availableForParse` for AT2 only. returns the size of the available message. see the WiFiEspAT2UDP example
 * `parsePacket(buffer, size, ip, port)` for AT2 only. to read the message into provided buffer. see the WiFiEspAT2UDP example
 * `write(callback)` variant of write function for efficient sending with a callback function

-You can use WiFiUdpSender class if you only send messages.
-See the UdpSender.ino example.

-With AT2 You can use WiFiEspAtUDP class if you receive messages with the `parsePacket(buffer, size, ip, port)` function.
-WiFiEspAtUDP doesn't have internal buffer to receive the message with `parsePacket()` so it saves global memory.
+With AT2 You can receive messages with the `parsePacket(buffer, size, ip, port)` function.
+This doesn't use internal buffer to receive the message with `parsePacket()` so it saves memory.
 See the WiFiEspAT2UDP example.

 ## Logging